thunderbird/thunderbird-android/docs/contributing/development-environment.md

 ### Running on a Physical Device

 1. [Enable Developer Options and USB Debugging](https://developer.android.com/studio/debug/dev-options) on your device
-2. Connect your device to your computer vis USB and confirm trust dialog if prompted
+2. Connect your device to your computer via USB and confirm trust dialog if prompted
 3. Select your device from the device dropdown and click **Run**

 ## 🧪 Running Tests